Texas State Technical College

-Texas State Technical College (TSTC) is a public technical college with its main campus near Waco, Texas.
+Texas State Technical College (TSTC) is a public technical college with its main campus in Waco, Texas.
 TSTC is the State of Texas's only public multicampus technical college, offering associate degrees and certificates in technical skills and trades on 11 campuses throughout the state.
 TSTC's headquarters are located north of Waco and are co-located with the Waco campus, the oldest TSTC location and flagship location.
 TSTC also operates campuses in Harlingen, Marshall, Red Oak, Abilene, Breckenridge, Brownwood, Sweetwater, Williamson County, and Fort Bend County.

 History

 TSTC was established in 1965 as the James Connally Technical Institute (JCTI) of Texas A&M University to meet the state's evolving workforce needs.
 At the time, Governor John Connally (no relation) predicted that it would be "the most sophisticated technical-vocational institute in the country."

 In 1967, JCTI expanded to include a South Texas campus in Harlingen.

 In 1969, the JCTI colleges separated from Texas A&M University and became an independent state system, with its own board of regents, taking the name Texas State Technical Institute.
 Texas State Technical Institute-Waco (TSTI-Waco) was the first school in the United States to offer an associate of applied science degree in laser electro-optics technology.

 The program began in September 1969.
 The name changed to its present one in 1991.

 As the need for technical education increased in Texas, TSTC opened additional campuses in Amarillo (this campus later left TSTI to become part of Amarillo College) and Sweetwater in 1979, McAllen (1983, no longer part of the system), Abilene (1985), Breckenridge (1989), Brownwood (1991), and Marshall (1991; became a separate college in 1999).

 On September 1, 1999, the Marshall extension center was officially designated a stand-alone campus by the Texas Legislature, and it became known as Texas State Technical College Marshall.
 In 2011, the Legislature redefined the TSTC West Texas campus as one that serves West Texas with four strategically positioned, permanent locations at Sweetwater, Abilene, Breckenridge, and Brownwood.
 In 2013, the Texas Legislature authorized the creation of an extension center in Ellis County creating TSTC Marshall North Texas Extension Center also known as TSTC North Texas.

 In 2015, TSTC and the Greater Fort Bend Economic Development Council unveiled plans to build a permanent campus in Rosenberg.
 The grand opening was celebrated in the fall a year later, bringing manufacturing, engineering, and information technology programs to the community.

 TSTC collaborates with educational partners from throughout Texas to bring additional educational options to students.
 TSTC has partnerships in Hutto and Richmond working closely with a number of universities, school districts, colleges, and other entities to help provide a strong workforce for the future of Texas.